microsoft/FluidFramework/components/experimental/shared-text/README.md

 ## History

-**Shared Text** was the first editor written on the Fluid Framework and has evolved with the evolution of the framework.
+**Shared Text** was the first editor written on the Fluid Framework and has evolved along with the framework.

 ## Getting Started